Parental Responsibility Evaluation (PRE)

 Parent Coordinator/Decision-Maker (PC/DM)

-As a parent-coordinator, Dr. McNamara assists parents in developing effective methods for co-parent communication and coordination.
+As a parent-coordinator, Dr. McNamara assists parents in the implementation of their parenting plan and developing effective methods for co-parent communication and coordination.
 Frequency of sessions vary from weekly to semi-annually, depending on the issues involved.
 If authorized, Dr. McNamara can also serve as a decision-maker.
 As a decision-maker, Dr. McNamara can make binding decisions that clarify or assist with implementation of the provisions of a pre-existing court order in a manner that is consistent with the substantive intent of the court order.
 A PC must be court-ordered.
 Decision-making authority requires agreement by the parents and a court order.
-PC/DM appointments are usually for two years.
+PC/DM appointments are for up to two years.

 A confidential process for parents to resolve disputes, including allocation of parenting time and decision-making responsibilities, among other issues.
-Dr. McNamara serves as a neutral facilitator, guiding parents to their own agreements.
-Number of hours varies depending on the scope and complexities of issues, but often mediation is between two and twelve hours.
+Dr. McNamara serves as a neutral, impartial facilitator, guiding parents to their own agreements.
+Number of hours varies depending on the scope and complexities of issues, but often mediation is between 2 and 12 hours.

-A confidential process in which Dr. McNamara conducts a brief assessment of the family prior to mediation.
+A confidential process in which Dr. McNamara conducts a brief assessment of the family prior to mediation or settlement conference.
 This approach is ideal when there is uncertainty regarding the children’s needs and professional input is desired.
-Dr. McNamara provides education and guidance concerning the children’s needs and then serves as a neutral facilitator in the mediation phase, guiding parents to their own agreement.
+Dr. McNamara provides education and guidance concerning the children’s needs and either presents feedback at the beginning of a mediation session or serves as facilitator during the settlement conference, guiding parents to their own agreement.
 Number of hours varies depending on scope and complexities of the issues, but is often between 8 and 12 hours.